Overlake Pulmonologist Shares Top 4 Lung Cancer Risk Factors

 - You smoked for at least 20 “pack years.”
 To figure out your pack years, multiply the number of packs you smoked per day by the number of years that you smoked.

-We’re here for you no matter where you are in your cancer journey, whether you’re worried that you’re at risk of getting lung cancer, or have been diagnosed with the disease and want to learn more about our innovative treatments.
+November is Lung Cancer Awareness Month.
+No matter where you are in your cancer journey, whether you’re worried that you’re at risk of getting lung cancer, or have been diagnosed with the disease and want to learn more about our innovative treatments, we're here for you.

 Call us today with any questions or to make an appointment: 425.635.3400.
 For more information on lung cancer and how to get screened, visit our website at overlakehospital.org/lungcancer